masuipeo/tweet/README.md

 2. Make a PHP script.

-To fill key and tweet contents.
+To fill key and tweet contents in below file.
+And save this file as tweet.php.

 ```php tweet.php
 <?php